Mac Scarce: Major league career

 Overall, Scarce appeared in 159 Major League baseball games and recorded 21 saves (all with the Phillies) and a 6–19 record.
 Arm problems curtailed his career; they began in 1974 and worsened that fall, when Scarce believes he tore his rotator cuff.
 Scarce never started a game and in his 17 major league at bats, he never got a hit.

-Scarce played his last game on June 25, 1978.